 Still have questions about buying a house with no credit?
 We answered some of the most common queries below.

-Making a larger down payment than the minimum requirement can help increase your chances of getting approved.
-So, borrowers with no credit score can try putting down more than 20% of the loan amount.
-If that’s not affordable, keep in mind there are mortgages — such as VA loans — that allow you to put zero percent down even with no credit score.
+Making a larger down payment can increase your chances of getting approved for a mortgage.
+Borrowers with no credit score could try putting down more than 20% of the loan amount.
+If that’s not affordable, keep in mind there are mortgages — such as VA loans — that allow you to put nothing down even with no credit score.
 You should evaluate your borrowing options and see what type of loan fits your situation best.

 The Bottom Line on Buying a Home With No Credit

-Though it’s possible, buying a house when you don’t have a credit history can be complicated.
-Be prepared to shop around, submit additional documentation to get approved for a home loan, and potentially pay more.
+Buying a house when you don’t have a credit history can be difficult and complicated.
+Be prepared to shop around, submit additional documentation, and potentially pay more.
 A home is likely the most expensive purchase you’ll ever make, so it’s smart to strive for a good credit score before applying for a mortgage.
-That way you’ll be getting the best deal possible on an investment that may last for a very long time.
+That helps you get the best deal possible on your investment.